domichel/black_star_theremin/README.md

 The result is a very funny instrument to play.
 The audio output transformer is of outstanding quality, which imply I can use that instrument as a guitar amplifier and get better sounds with it than with my Fender Champ.

 Be aware this is a work in progress, some individual parts are allready working very well when others will be improved.

+Copyright Fominique Michel 2018
-This work is licenced under the CERN OHL (CERN Open Hardware License).
+This documentation describes the Black Star Theremin and is licensed under the CERN OHL v.
+1.2.